enix/routeros-rest-exporter/README.md

 ## Using docker

 You can build and run a docker image of this exporter using the provided dockerfile and docker-compose file.
 By default, it will use the `api_endpoints.yaml` that is present in the repository.
 You may also create a `config.yaml` file at the root of the repository if you want to embed the config into the image.
+If you do not, you will have to provide a configuration file with another mechanisme (e.g. a Kubernetes configmap).

 Currently, the exporter cannot be configured using environment variables.